lgmorand/azure-devops-pipeline-decorators/content/pipeline-decorators.md

 ## Conclusion

 1. Pipeline decorators are global in the entire AzDO organization.
-When using Pipeline Decorators, it is important to consider its implications to all of the pipelines in the organization and how it could impact existing pipelines
+When using Pipeline Decorators, it is important to consider its implications to all the pipelines in the organization and how it could impact existing pipelines
-2. Conditional injection is the tricky part to select workflows where your want your decorator to be applied.
+2. Conditional injection is the tricky part to select workflows where you want your decorator to be applied.
 You may have to use different technique to  narrow to the relevant pipelines
-3. Start super explicite (targeting projects for instance) and when confident, enlarge, repackage and redeploy
+3. Start super explicit (targeting projects for instance) and when confident, enlarge, repackage and redeploy
-4. When your organization have several decorators and they apply to the same workflow, their order cannot be guaranted!
+4. When your organization has several decorators, and they apply to the same workflow, their order cannot be guaranteed!
 5. Conditional injecting targeting a specific task can something inject the same decorator several times in the same workflow (i.e. the Docker task).
 If the decorator is non-blocking
-6. Communicate with end-users when you deploy a new decorator as they may be surprised to see new tasks within their own pipelines
+6. Communicate with end-users when you deploy a new decorator, as they may be surprised to see new tasks within their pipelines

 I do hope this guide will help you to leverage the power of these wonderful pipeline decorators.